Anti-Social Behaviour (ASB) Policy

 - Respect others right to their chosen lifestyle and be tolerant of everyday living.

-- Work and cooperate fully to resolve disputes by attending mediation, providing diary sheets/witness statements and attending court if necessary.
+- Work and cooperate fully to resolve disputes by attending mediation, providing written or other suitable evidence and attending court if necessary.

-- To show consideration to neighbours and not to cause a nuisance to them, their guests or Association staff and contractors.
+- To show consideration to neighbours and not to cause a nuisance to them, their guests or Association staff, contractors and agents.

-8.4 Counter allegations will be treated as separate cases and action will be taken based on the evidence available.
+8.2 We will ensure customers are listened to and treated fairly.
+Counter allegations will be logged as separate cases and action will be taken based on the evidence available.

-9.1 We will play an active role in local Crime and Disorder Reduction Partnerships (CDRPs) or Community Safety Partnerships (CSPs) and other local and regional forums which work to reduce antisocial behaviour in areas where we own and manage stock.
+9.1 We will play an active role in local and regional forums which work to reduce antisocial behaviour in areas where we own and manage stock.

 9.2 We will partner with the police, local housing and education authorities, social services, support providers, Crime and Disorder Reduction Partnerships (CDRPs) or Community Safety Partnerships (CSPs), Multi Agency Risk Assessment Committees (MARACs), Drugs and Alcohol Action Teams (DAATs), youth offending teams, probation services, family intervention projects, mediation services, voluntary sector organisations and all other relevant bodies.